danatrace/Dynatrace-AWS-Automation-Use-Cases/README.md

-## Dynatrace AWS remediation Use Cases:
+## Dynatrace AWS autonomous cloud operation Use Cases:

-This repository contains a collection of Dynatrace AWS remediation use cases:
+This repository contains a collection of Dynatrace AWS autonomous cloud operation Use Cases:

 - Low disk space remediation with forcast
 - Public S3 Bucket remediation